 - ¼ cup coconut oil melted, 52 g; see note 1

 - ¼ cup honey 60 g; see note 2

 - 2 large eggs

-- Heat oven to 350°F. Line 2 baking sheets with parchment paper and set aside.
+- Pre-heat- Heat oven to 350°F. Line 2 baking sheets with parchment paper and set aside.

-- Using a measuring cup, scoop 1/4 cup portions onto the parchment paper and form into circular 'cookies' about 1/2 inch tall.
+- Form the cookies- Using a measuring cup, scoop ¼ cup portions onto the parchment paper and pat into circular 'cookies' about ½ inch tall with a spoon.
 The batter will be soft.

-- Bake for 11-13 minutes, until the tops of the cookies spring back when touched.
+- Bake- Bake for 11-13 minutes, until the tops of the cookies spring back when touched.

 - Cool completely, then store in an air tight container; place parchment or wax paper between cookies to prevent them from sticking together.